cockpit-project/cockpit-project.github.io/_posts/2021-04-05-fmf-unified-testing.md

 Aside from the above, there's a little bit of boilerplate needed:

 - `.fmf/version` (just “1”)
-- At least one top-level `[plans/*.fmf](https://github.com/cockpit-project/starter-kit/blob/master/plans/all.fmf)`.
+- At least one top-level [`plans/*.fmf`](https://github.com/cockpit-project/starter-kit/blob/master/plans/all.fmf).
 This can be the same for every project.
-Hopefully, it may be the implied default some day).
+Hopefully, it may be the implied default some day.

 This test metadata format provides underpinnings for the following new tools.

 ## Test Management Tool

-Test Management Tool (tmt) addresses the first two points (pinning the environment and running locally).
+[Test Management Tool](https://docs.fedoraproject.org/en-US/ci/tmt/) (tmt) addresses the first two points (pinning the environment and running locally).
 If a project has FMF metadata for its tests, running tmt as simple as:

 ```sh
 tmt run